conda-forge/clangdev-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `clang, clang-tools, clangdev, clangxx, libclang, libclang-cpp, libclang-cpp11, python-clang` can be installed with:
+Once the `conda-forge` channel has been enabled, `clang, clang-tools, clangdev, clangxx, libclang, python-clang` can be installed with:

 ```
-conda install clang clang-tools clangdev clangxx libclang libclang-cpp libclang-cpp11 python-clang
+conda install clang clang-tools clangdev clangxx libclang python-clang
 ```

 It is possible to list all of the versions of `clang` available on your platform with: